goldfish07/ResChiper/README.md

 - `fileFilterList`: List of file patterns to filter out.<br>
 - `unusedStringFile`: Path to a file containing unused strings.<br>
 - `localeWhiteList`: Set of locales to include in the AAB.

+## Example

+you can check some configuration example [here](https://github.com/goldfish07/ResChiper/wiki/Example-Configuration-Options)

 ## Output